 Edi Bags was creating a sustainable substitute to plastic packaging that was both edible and biodegradeable.

 Cramen specializes in spice packets similar to the ones that come with ramen noodles — but with a nutritional twist.
 Each packet contains cricket flour and algae powder, both of which are high in protein and nutrients.

 Clever Carrot Catering prepared and delivered fresh, nutritious lunches to students attending private preschools.

 Don't Miss A Thing

-Sign up for our newsletter to stay up-to-date on the Prize competition, read our original stories, and get all the news from the food supply chain.
+Sign up for our newsletter to stay up-to-date on the Food+City Startup Challenge, read our original stories, and get all the news from the food supply chain.